 Our program started with 20 regular students in the Mathare slums, and consisted of classes six days a week.
 Last year, we picked up two new programs in Kibera and increased our roster to 60 students.
 We are planning to co-pilot projects in Zambia and South Africa this summer (stay tuned!).
 We are looking forward to a joint program with the Nairobi National Museums this summer, with an exhibition there to follow.
 Over the next three weeks we will be exploring controlling light with modifiers, reflectors/diffusers, and flash photography.
 The children are experimenting with more video opportunities, and some are beginning to even make their own Soundtracks in GarageBand.
 We were lucky to receive two donated iPads and have been integrating them into the classes, which has been very exciting for the kids.
 They use spreadsheets to log and account for the SD cards, manipulate photos and experiment with design using text (and maybe some Angry Birds every now and then!).

 We are focused on increasing relationship with current and future sponsors, who generously donate the equipment and funds we need to continue our work.
-This project would not be possible without the help of sponsors, funders and readers like you! *Shameless plug to please donate here if you want to read more excellent blog posts.*
+This project would not be possible without the help of sponsors, funders and readers like you!
+Please donate here if you want to keep read more excellent blog posts like this one.

 Want to hear more about Photo Start?
-Be sure to sign up for our newsletter here, follow us on Instagram here, and like us on Facebook here.
+Be sure to sign up for our newsletter, follow us on Instagram here, and like us on Facebook here.
 Be sure to check our website regularly for exciting announcements!